canonical/zookeeper-k8s-operator/README.md

 ### Password rotation

-The Charmed Apache ZooKeeper K8s Operator has two internal users:
+The Apache ZooKeeper K8s charm has two internal users:

 - `super`: admin user for the cluster.
-Used mainly with the Apache Kafka charmed operator.
+Used mainly with the Apache Kafka charm.
 - `sync`: specific to the internal quorum handling.

 The `set-password` action can be used to rotate the password of one of them.
 If no username is passed, it will default to the `super` user.